Menu

 • GPA = (GPA Final year - 2 years) + (GPA Final year - 1 year) + (GPA Final year) / 3

 UQ calculates GPA using a unique method which weights subjects by their credit value rather than the year in which the subjects were completed.
+Also, all subjects studied while enrolled in your degree are included in the calculation, regardless of whether they counted towards the degree.
 In addition, the University of Melbourne uses their own method where the final 2 years are weighted equally: the final-minus-2 x 1, the final-minus-1 x 2 and the final x 2.
 For further details refer to the latest GEMSAS Admissions guide.

 For many applicants, calculating their actual GPA according to each specific university can be confusing.
 The GEMSAS GPA Calculator is a great tool provided by GEMSAS themselves, which is freely accessible on their website.